ggrecow/SQAT/README.md

 - `utilities`: contains some scripts that are complementary to any of the toolbox functions.
 - `examples`: an example script is provided for each metric.
 - `sound_files`: this directory hosts reference sounds in .wav format that are used mainly by the `examples` codes.
 - `validation`: this directory contains scripts used to validate each algorithm.
-In order to reproduce the validation codes, the dataset of test sounds used for the validation of a particular release needs to be downloaded from Zenodo.
-For SQAT v1.0, the test sounds can be found [here](https://doi.org/10.5281/zenodo.7933206).
-The obtained folder called `validation_SQAT_v1_0` has to be included in the `sound_files` folder of the toolbox.
+Instructions on how to reprocude this codes are provided in each respective folder and directly on the header of the codes.
 - `publications`: scripts reproducing figures and/or tables for publications using SQAT are provided in this directory.

 # How to use the toolbox